xiaofeng-10/xiaofeng-10/README.md

 ## About Me

-- 🎓 I’m a **4th-year undergraduate student** double majoring in **Statistics & Data Science** 💻 and **Geography with GIS Emphasis** 🌍 at the **University of California, Santa Barbara** 🏫
+- 🎓 I recently graduated from the **University of California, Santa Barbara** 🏫 with a double major in **Statistics & Data Science** 💻 and **Geography with a GIS Emphasis** 🌍.
-- 💞 I'm also the **Childcare Director** for the UCSB Associated Students Community Affairs Board, where I assist undergraduate students with childcare needs and organize various volunteer events.
+- 💞 I worked at the UCSB Associated Students Community Affairs Board for 3 years, serving as **Hunger and Houseless Coordinator** and **Childcare Director**, where I provided support to the local community, assisted student parents with childcare, and organized various volunteer events.
 - 😄 Pronouns: She/Her/Hers
 - ✨ I enjoy **dancing**, **reading**, and **listingning to K-pop music** ! 🎶
 - 📍 Currently based in **Santa Barbara, CA, US**